Legacy Motor Club: Car No. 42 history

 On June 17, 2021, Gallagher announced that GMS Racing would move up to the NASCAR Cup Series in 2022.
 On October 10, GMS announced that Ty Dillon would drive the then-No. 94 in their inaugural Cup season.
 On December 1, Gallagher purchased a majority interest in Richard Petty Motorsports for USD19 million.
-The deal included both of RPM's charters; the No. 43 would continue to operate with its charter while the second charter - which was leased to Rick Ware Racing for the No. 51 from 2019 to 2021 - would be transferred to GMS' entry which was re-numbered from 94 to No. 42.
+The deal included both of RPM's charters; the No. 43 would continue to operate with its charter while the second charterwhich was leased to Rick Ware Racing for the No. 51 from 2019 to 2021would be transferred to GMS' entry which was re-numbered from 94 to No. 42.

 Dillon began the 2022 season with an eleventh place finish at the 2022 Daytona 500.
 Throughout the season, he only scored a top-ten finish at the Bristol dirt race.
 On July 15, Dillon announced that he would part ways with Petty GMS at the end of the 2022 season.
 Prior to the Pocono race, the No. 42 was docked 35 driver and owner points for an L1 penalty when the pre-race inspection revealed issues on the car's rocker box vent hole.
 At Kansas, the No. 42 began to use pit crew members from Joe Gibbs Racing; both the No. 42 and No. 43 will use JGR pit crew members starting in 2023.
 Dillon ended the season 29th in the points standings.